kuroServamp/ProgrammList/README.md

 Supported databases are MSSQL, Sqlite and MySql.

 For Sqlite a database file will be created as long as the parameter for it is in the coresponding app.conf file.
 The app.conf file has to be in the same folder as the .exe file.
-For MSSQL and MySql standard parameters are used currently such as IP (localhost) and Port.
+For MSSQL and MySql additional Parameters are needed in the app.conf.

 In later versions this should be made configurable through the app.conf file.